deanmtownsley/Flash-X-snia-stage/source/Simulation/SimulationMain/Sedov/tests/README.md

 #### Motivation
 __TODO__: PUDs should write this.

-This test can be useful for testing and integrating Grid unit implementations because it can be run with periodic boundary conditions for short enough total simulation times.
+Sedov comparison tests can be useful for testing and integrating Grid unit implementations because it can be run with periodic boundary conditions for short enough total simulation times.
 This is helpful because running periodic BCs can be implemented trivially for some AMR backends and, therefore, full-featured BC functionality can effectively be ignored.

 #### Success vs. Failure
-This simulation is expected to be deterministic.
+Sedov comparison tests are expected to be deterministic.
 Therefore, comparison tests can be configured to demand that new results be bitwise identical to the baseline.

 It is expected that mass, linear momentums, and total energy are conserved.